UsboKirishima/krokodil/README.md

 ## Features

+- Channels
+    - Delete All
-- Mass Channel Creator
+    - Mass Create
+    - Rename All
+    - Spam messages
-- Guild info changer
+- Users
-- Dm all
+    - Dm All
+    - Ban All
+    - Kick All
-- All channels deleter
+    - Mute All
+- Roles
+    - To do
+- Server
+    - Guild Name
+    - Guild Icon (buggy)
+- Settings
+    - Bot Presence
+    - Bot Nickname

 ## Installation